-Creating high-quality marketing content on a regular basis is tough for any business.
-Here’s how to create a month’s worth of it from a single blog post.
+Creating high-quality marketing content on a regular basis can be tricky for any business.
+Here’s how to make a month’s worth of it from a single blog post.

 CREDIT: Getty Images